chill117/sequel/readme.md

 })
 ```
 Inversely, the values for array fields are automatically expanded back to arrays when retrieved from the database.
 Each value within a single array field is cast to the field's data type.
 So, `array-integer` will be cast to an array of integer values.
-And, `array-string` to an array of string values.
+And, `array-string` will be cast to an array of string values.

 <a name="validation" />